kevinisaacperez/DellT5600Hackintosh/README.md

 |4                |NVIDIA Quadro K5200 8GB                                  |
 |5                |EMPTY, Covered by GPU                                    |

 Note that the NVIDIA Quadro K5200 works without any additional kexts as it's family of graphics cards is technically supported by macOS.
+The Yuobo Network Adapter works out-of-the-box with this machine and macOS.
 Also, the Blackmagic Design DeckLink Mini works oerfectly by just installing their included software.

 # BIOS Configuration
 Update the BIOS to the latest release, in my case it was A19.
 If you can update it within Windows (before erasing the OS) it'll be easier.